-Capital Assets - Capital assets, which include property, furniture, and equipment, are reported in the applicable governmental or business-type activities columns in the government-wide Statement of Net Position.
-Purchased capital assets are recorded at historical cost.
-Donated capital assets are recorded at estimated fair value at the date of donation.
+Capital Assets - Capital assets, which include property, machinery and equipment and intangibles, are reported in the applicable governmental or business type activities columns in the Government-wide Statement of Net Position.
+Capital assets are recorded at historical cost.
+Donated capital assets are recorded at estimated fair market value at the date of donation.
 The costs of normal maintenance and repairs that do not add to the value of the asset or materially extend asset lives are not capitalized.
-Capital assets are defined by the District as assets with an initial, individual cost in excess of the following thresholds and estimated useful lives in excess of one year.
+Capital assets are defined by the District as assets with an initial, individual cost in excess of the following thresholds and estimated useful lives in excess of two years.

-Asset Class Amount
+Asset Class Aı nount

-Land \$ 2,500
+Land \$ 1,500

-Buildings 2,500
+Buildings Ψ 1,500

-Improvements other than buildings 2,500
+Land improvements 1,500

-Intangibles 100,000
+Intangibles 25,000

 Furniture and equipment:

 School Nutrition Fund equipment 500

-Other furniture and equipment 2,500
+Other furniture and equipment 1,500

-Capital assets are depreciated using the straight line method over the following estimated useful lives:
+Capital assets are depreciated using the straight line method of depreciation over the following estimated useful lives:

+Estimated

-Asset Class Estimated Useful Lives
+Asset Class Useful Lives

 Buildings 50 years

-Improvements other than buildings 20 years
+Land improvements 20 years

+Intangibles 2 or more years

 Furniture and equipment 5-20 years

 Deferred Outflows of Resources - Deferred outflows of resources represent a consumption of net position that applies to a future period(s) and will not be recognized as an outflow of resources (expense/expenditure) until then.
 Deferred outflows of resources consist of unrecognized items not yet charged to pension expense and contributions from the employer after the measurement date but before the end of the employer's reporting period.

-Salaries and Benefits Payable - Payroll and related expenditures for teachers with annual contracts corresponding to the current school year, which are payable in July and August, have been accrued as liabilities.
+Salaries and Benefits Payable - Payroll and related expenditures for annual contracts corresponding to the current school year, which is payable in July and August, have been accrued as liabilities.